AlonShuster1/Heart_Failure_Prediction/README.md

 - Age vs. heart disease rate
 - Cholesterol levels distribution
 - Effect of different categorical variables on target outcome

 ---

-## 🧠 Machine Learning Models

-The notebook experiments with various models and compares their performance.
-Metrics like ROC AUC and classification reports are used for evaluation.

----